Symphony No. 2 (Hanson)

-The Symphony No. 2 in D-flat major, Op.
+The Symphony No. 2 in D♭ major, Op.
 30, W45, "Romantic", was written by Howard Hanson on commission from Serge Koussevitzky for the 50th anniversary of the Boston Symphony Orchestra in 1930, and published by Carl Fischer Music.

 Instrumentation

-The symphony was written for a standard orchestra consisting of piccolo, 2 flutes, 2 oboes, English horn, 2 clarinets in B-flat, 2 bassoons, contrabassoon, 4 horns in F, 3 trumpets in C, 3 trombones, tuba, timpani, snare drum, bass drum, cymbals, harp and strings.
+The symphony was written for a standard orchestra consisting of piccolo, 2 flutes, 2 oboes, English horn, 2 clarinets in B♭, 2 bassoons, contrabassoon, 4 horns in F, 3 trumpets in C, 3 trombones, tuba, timpani, snare drum, bass drum, cymbals, harp, and strings.

 Structure

 The symphony is in three movements, with much thematic material shared among the movements.